sarthakSocial/Hub-doc/docs/getting-started/accounts.md

 ## Creating a SoCon Account

-A SoCon account serves as your gateway to the SoCon platform, allowing you to set up a unique username, showcase a profile picture, and share your thoughts through short text messages known as casts.
+A SoCon account serves as your gateway to the SoCon platform, allowing you to set up a unique username, showcase a profile picture, and share your thoughts through short text messages known as posts.
 To register a SoCon account, follow these steps:

 1. **Initiate Registration:** Call the IdGateway contract to create a new SoCon ID (sid) associated with your Ethereum address.